emzpetros/ObsidianNotes/ASCU.md

 - PW threshold to PWref and PWref to PWmax
 - ***Level modulates PW Ref***

-Below processing is done for each location (heel, midfoot, toes)
+Below processing is done for each location (heel, midfoot, toes) to create equations for the two lines and then take the insole values and calculate a PW value to output as stim

 ## Checks on Raw Level Values
-Levels set as *lev / 100*
+Levels set as *value-from-slider / 100*
-Corrected to 0.2 or -0.2 as needed if somehow set beyond the range of the sliders Range check on PWref: setLevelLimMin = 0.05
+Corrected to 0.2 or -0.2 as needed if somehow set beyond the range of the sliders

+Safety check: setLevelLimMin = 0.05
 ```
 // safety check: check that level setting doesn't place PWref within certain % of PWmin and PWmax
     else if (((1 + levelFloat) * pwRef) <= ((1 + setLevelLimMin) * pwMin))